aulisius/http-with-fetch/README.md

 ```
 npm i http-with-fetch --save
-bower install http-with-fetch
 ```

 ## Note

 This library uses the native `fetch` if supported.
-You can also pass a `fetch` polyfill if you are using this in an environment where native `fetch` isn't supported (for ex. node, old browsers)
+You can pass a `fetch` polyfill if you are using this in an environment where native `fetch` isn't supported (for ex. node, old browsers)

 ## Usage